The safety and well being of students traveling abroad for University purposes is of the utmost importance to the University of Minnesota.

 - Implementing the student health disclosure form and process

 - Reporting of all student incidents (see additional information below)

-All education abroad programs must include an emergency communications plan, including 24/7 personal and University emergency contacts for students participating on independent travel opportunities, to allow for the University faculty, staf, and students to report student health and safety incidents abroad centrally through the GPS Alliance.
+All education abroad programs must include an emergency communications plan, including 24/7 personal and University emergency contacts, to allow University faculty, staff, and students to report health and safety incidents abroad centrally through the GPS Alliance.
 Incidents that must be reported range from petty crime to academic or behavior issues to major health issues.

 The University tracks student health and safety incidents abroad to:

 - Provide real-time assistance and resources to students, on-site staff, advisors, etc.

 - Identify trends in order to inform future decision making and assist with advising

 - Comply with many of the federal and state reporting requirements (see below)

 Student incidents that occur on programs managed through a University education abroad office should be reported to the relevant office.
 Incidents that occur on other programs should be reported directly to the Director of International Health, Safety and Compliance.
 Incident data is governed by the Federal Education Rights and Privacy Act (FERPA).
 As such, no personally identifying information related to student incidents is shared in reporting to outside organizations, agencies or individuals.

 The following is a quick overview of key regulations related to student health and safety abroad.
 While the first three regulations listed are not specific to education abroad, the University implements and complies with these regulations for programs abroad as they do in the U.S. For more information contact your campus education abroad office (see list above).